 Annual Information Returns or AIR as they are commonly known are certain details which a few “specific entities” (individuals/organisations) are expected to file every year.
 Entities who indulge in certain mentioned financial “transactions” in a financial year should file a return providing information about such deals.
 Section 285BA of the Income Tax Act forms the basis for Annual Information returns, with Rule 114E of the Income Tax Rules of 1962 contains details about the transactions and entities who are expected to file these returns.
 In simple terms, individuals who are categorized under the aforementioned sections are required to provide financial information to the government regarding financial deals executed by them in a particular financial year.

 Rule 114E of the Income Tax Rules of 1962 states that the following entities (organisations/individuals) should file their Annual Information Returns every financial year.

-- Banking companies who work as per the provisions of the Banking Regulation Act of 1949 or companies which issue credit cards.
-They should file AIR if the credit card payments of an individual on cards issued by them exceeds Rs 2 lakh per year.
+- Banking companies who work as per the provisions of the Banking Regulation Act of 1949 or companies that issue credit cards.
+They should file AIR if the credit card payments of an individual on cards issued by them exceed Rs 2 lakh per year.

 - Trustees or fund managers of mutual funds.
-AIR should be filed if they receive an amount in excess of Rs 2 lakh for a fund.
+AIR should be filed if they receive an amount over Rs 2 lakh for a fund.

 - Companies which issue debentures or bonds.
-AIR should be filed if they receive an amount in excess of Rs 5 lakh from a person to purchase bonds or debentures issued by them.
+AIR should be filed if they receive an amount above Rs 5 lakh from a person to purchase bonds or debentures issued by them.